dymaxionlabs/massive-change-detection/README.md

 cd massive-change-detection
 ```

-Now create a virtual environment and install packages for test and code
+Install packages for test and code coverage.
-coverage.
-You will need virtualenv and pip installed.

 ```
-virtualenv .venv/
-source .venv/bin/activate
-pip install -r requirements.txt
+pip install --user -r requirements.txt
 ```

-Finally, use `scripts/run-env-linux.sh` to set up the environment variables so
+If you have installed QGIS from source use `scripts/run-env-linux.sh` to set up
-that Python can find QGIS inside your virtual environment.
+the environment variables so that Python can find QGIS inside your virtual
+environment.
+For example, if it is `/opt/qgis2`:

 ```
-source scripts/run-env-linux.sh /usr
+source scripts/run-env-linux.sh /opt/qgis2
 ```

 Run tests and build code coverage reports with `make test`.